First Aid: Choking

 - If your child was choking and is now unconscious and no longer breathing, send someone to call 911.
 Immediately perform cardiopulmonary resuscitation (CPR) if you've been trained.

-- Take your child for medical care after any serious choking episode, especially if there is a persistent cough or wheezing.
-If your child is having difficulty breathing or swallowing, go to the emergency room.
+- Take your child for medical care after any serious choking episode, especially if there is a lasting cough or wheezing.
+If your child has trouble breathing or swallowing, go to the emergency room.

 Here are four ways to prevent choking: